Bruce Waltke: Life

 Waltke has travelled widely as a Bible expositor, as an area supervisor for excavations at Gezer, Israel, and as the director of field study trips to the Middle East and the Classical world.
 He is married and has three grown children.

-A festschrift entitled The Way of Wisdom: Essays in Honor of Bruce K. Waltke (Zondervan, 2000; ISBN 0-310-22728-3) was edited by J. I. Packer and Sven K. Soderlund.
+A Festschrift, The Way of Wisdom: Essays in Honor of Bruce K. Waltke, (Grand Rapids: Zondervan, 2000; ISBN 0-310-22728-3) was edited by J. I. Packer and Sven K. Soderlund.

 In April 2010, news reports emerged alleging that Waltke was asked to resign his professorship at the Reformed Theological Seminary because he advocated that evolution and Christianity were compatible in a video on the Biologos Foundation's website.
 However, the RTS chancellor, Ric Cannada, later stated that this was not the case and that Waltke had submitted his resignation without solicitation.
 Waltke himself clarified things: "Ric's acceptance of my resignation has only added to the emotional turmoil; I have received letters from many quarters condemning RTS for his action.
 In fact, I was asked to be interviewed about my resignation on ABC News with Diane Sawyer!
 Of course, I refused because I am certain it would have been spun to reflect negatively on RTS and the church.
 I find no fault with the RTS administration; in fact, I think they did the right thing."

-Waltke now serves with the clergy at an ACNA Anglican parish in Washington.
+Waltke now serves with the clergy at an ACNA Anglican parish in Washington state.